pw22232/AIAREnhanced-Tech/README.md

 - Download Xcode for Swift
 - Clone the repository using the command `git clone https://github.com/spe-uob/2023-AIAREnhancedTech`

-## User Instructions

-### Developer Instructions

-- Contact bn2207@bristol.ac.uk if you wish to develop so that you can be added to the XCode developer team

 ### Technologies

 - **Swift**  -  As a team, we have chosen to utilize the Swift programming language to develop our application.
 Swift is a modern, open-source programming language developed by Apple.
 Swift offers performance improvements over Objective-C and features a clean and concise syntax making it a popular choice for building iOS applications.